gramcracker40/LiveTest/README.md

 # /frontend
-  demo app built using Vite React JavaScript to showcase the abilities of the backend.
+  implements the demo app built using Vite React JavaScript to showcase the abilities of the backend.

-### Docker development
-  docker build -f backend/deploy/Dockerfile -t livetest_api .
-  docker run -p 8000:8000 livetest_api

-  docker build -f frontend/deploy/Dockerfile -t livetest . docker run livetest

 ### Docker production
   docker-compose